ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 1. Understand tokenizer use.

-    Workspaces use the machine learning-based tokenizer by default.
+    For machine learning models, workspaces use the machine learning-based tokenizer by default.
 If you are using a dictionary-based tokenizer and have a specific need to continue doing so, you can configure the workspace to use the dictionary-based tokenizer when you restore it.
 For more information, see [Tokenizers](/docs/services/watson-knowledge-studio/create-project.html#wks_tokenizer).

-1. Manage machine learning model resources.
+1. Manage model resources.

-    Your machine learning model, its versions, and snapshot data cannot be migrated.
+    Your model, its versions, and snapshot data cannot be migrated.
 The resources (except read-only dictionaries) that you used to train those artifacts can be migrated.
-Therefore, after the migration, you can recreate the machine learning model.
+Therefore, after the migration, you can recreate the model.
 The model that will be produced will perform the same as the models you generated prior to the migration because the resources that are used for training will be the same.

-    **ATTENTION**: If you have a model that is already deployed and you plan to delete the workspace after you back it up, withdraw the model from deployment before you delete the workspace.
+    **ATTENTION**: If you have a model that is already deployed and you plan to delete the workspace after you back it up, withdraw the model from deployment.
 You can rebuild and redeploy the model after you restore the workspace from the backup.
+For information about undeploying models, see [Undeploying machine learning models](/docs/services/watson-knowledge-studio/publish-ml.html#undeploy-view-model) and [Undeploying rule-based models](/docs/services/watson-knowledge-studio/rule-annotator-model-use.html#undeploy-view-model).

-    **Be aware that if you fail to withdraw the model from deployment before you delete the workspace, the result is an _orphaned_ deployed model that cannot be undeployed.
+    **Be aware that if you fail to withdraw the model from deployment, the result is an _orphaned_ deployed model.
 Orphaned deployed models will continue to generate charges on your monthly bills.**

 1. Manage read-only dictionary information.